alevchuk/minibank/README.md

 ## British to US keyboard

+When plugged in with keyboard to USB, Raspberry Pi will type

+* brittish pound instead of "#" (pound used for commenting out code),
+* some other wierd symbol instad of `"` (double quote used for grouping command line arguments and telling apart variable names from litteral values).
-When plugged in with keyboard to USB, Raspberry Pi will type brittish pound instead of "#" (pound used for commenting out code), and some other wier symbol instad of "|" (pipe used for chaining commands in Linux).
+* some other wierd symbol instad of "|" (pipe used for chaining commands in Linux).

 To switch to US kyboard do:

 Change `/etc/default/keyboard`
 to